Saran-coder90/COD-task1-todo-list/README.md

-The close button (<span> with '×') added to each task allows users to remove tasks from the list.
+The close button (del with '×') added to each task allows users to remove tasks from the list.